ASU-CPI/honest-pi/article/outline.md

 *Go to the individual sections to contribute to them.*

 As the content in the sections is built, a master version of the document will be linked to from here.
-See the [project timeline](https://github.com/ASU-CPI/honest-pi/blob/master/timeline.md) for further dicussion.
+See the [project timeline](https://github.com/ASU-CPI/honest-pi/blob/master/timeline.md) for further discussion.